pism/pism/doc/sphinx/installation/documentation.rst

      - required to rebuild the |pism-browser|

-For a debian-based system may be able to install these by running
+On a debian-based system you may be able to install these by running

 .. literalinclude:: code/install_docu_libraries.sh
    :language: bash